gasparka/thesis/docs/4_examples.rst

-MA is an optimal solution for performing matched filtering of rectangular pulses :cite:`dspbook`.
+:numref:`mavg_matched` shows simulation results of MA filter used for matched filtering.
-This is important for communication systems. :numref:`mavg_matched` shows an example of and digital signal, that is corrupted with noise.
-MA with window length equal to samples per symbol can recover the signal from the noise.
+The plot on (a) shows digital input signal that is corrupted by noise.
+Plot (b) shows that the MA with window length equal to samples per symbol can recover (optimal result) the signal from the noise.
+Next the signal could be sampled to recover bit values (0.5=1, -0.5=0).

 .. _mavg_matched:
 .. figure:: ../examples/moving_average/img/moving_average_matched.png
     :align: center
     :figclass: align-center

-    Moving average as matched filter
+    Moving average as matched filter. (b) noisy input signal, (a) averaged by 16, Pyha simulations

-The 'model' deviates from rest of the simulations because the input signal violates the [-1;1] bounds and hardware simulations are forced to saturate the values.

 Linear-phase DC removal Filter